ckeditor/ckeditor4-docs/docs/guide/dev/savedata/README.md

 Some applications need to handle all data on the client side, sending it to the server using their specific methods.
 This is what usually happens in {@link guide/dev/inline/README inline editing} &mdash; with the possibility to {@linkapi CKEDITOR#inline create} and {@linkapi CKEDITOR.editor#destroy destroy} CKEditor instances dynamically, CKEditor is a perfect match for Ajax applications.
 If this is the case, it is enough to use the JavaScript API methods to easily retrieve the editor instance data.

-To retrieve the editor data, call the CKEDITOR.editor.getData method of the editor instance.
+To retrieve the editor data, call the {@linkapi CKEDITOR.editor.getData CKEDITOR.editor.getData} method of the editor instance.
 For an editor instance with an ID of `editor1`, this would look like the following:

 ``` js
 <script>